ndsurgenor/quadulo/README.md

 ### Unfixed Bugs

-- In the Contact form, checkboxes sometimes display in a staggered manner for screens 900px and above, depending on the browser and version used.
-The staggered layout can be corrected using the 'display' attribute, but this creates a new layout problem for those screens where there was none before; specifically, checkbox options overlap with one another rendering them unreadable.
-As such, the former of these layouts has been chosen as the better outcome of said problem.
-- Also regarding checkboxes, at least one checkbox should be required before the form is submitted; however, giving a checkbox the attribute 'required' causes the browser to require that one particular box and not just any within the same group.
-Searching online suggests that this issue is resolved using a JavaScript query so this bug can be fixed once my skillset allows.
+- No bugs regarding graphic display and/or gameplay are known at this time.

 ## Deployment

-A live link to the site can be found here: https://ndsurgenor.github.io/friends-of-belvoir-park
+A live link to the site can be found here: https://ndsurgenor.github.io/quadulo

 - This site was deployed to GitHub pages.
 Steps for deployment are as follows:
   - In the GitHub repository, navigate to the Settings tab (top right)